 Other factors of pregnancy or birth that are associated with an increased risk of cerebral palsy include:

 - Premature birth.
 A normal pregnancy lasts 40 weeks.
 Babies who are born fewer than 37 weeks into the pregnancy are at higher risk of cerebral palsy.
 The earlier the baby is born, the greater the risk of cerebral palsy.

 - Low birth weight.
 Babies who weigh less than 5.5 pounds (2.5 kilograms) are at higher risk of developing cerebral palsy.
-This risk increases as birth weight falls.
+This risk increases as birth weight drops.

 - Breech births.
-Babies who have cerebral palsy are more likely to be in a feet-first position (breech presentation) at the beginning of labor rather than in a headfirst position.
+Babies with cerebral palsy are more likely to be in a feet-first position (breech presentation) at the beginning of labor rather than in a headfirst position.

 - Multiple babies.
 The risk of cerebral palsy increases with the number of babies sharing the uterus.
 If one or more of the babies die, the chance that the survivors may have cerebral palsy increases.

 Muscle weakness, muscle spasticity and coordination problems can contribute to a number of complications either during childhood or later during adulthood, including:

 - Contracture.
 Contracture is the shortening of muscle tissue due to severe tightening of the muscle (spasticity).
 Contracture can inhibit bone growth, cause bones to bend, and result in joint deformities, dislocation or partial dislocation.

 - Malnutrition.
 Swallowing or feeding problems can make it difficult for someone who has cerebral palsy, particularly an infant, to get enough nutrition.
 This may cause impaired growth and weaker bones.
 Your child may need a feeding tube for adequate nutrition.

 - Mental health conditions.
 People with cerebral palsy may have mental health (psychiatric) conditions, such as depression.
 Social isolation and the challenges of coping with disabilities can contribute to depression.